 Titles featuring salacious mistress-collecting behaviour have fallen foul of China's state media propaganda department as it resumes accepting new games for approval.
 There's both a historical and a contemporary reason for such a ban.

 China's State Administration of Press and Publication (SAPP) is to resume the acceptance of games for approval.
-The body, which is overseen by the Chinese Communist Party's propaganda department, will start taking new titles from April 22nd, according to research firm Niko Partners .
+The body, which is overseen by the Chinese Communist Party's propaganda department, will start taking new titles from April 22nd, according to research firm .